-Healthy financial flexibility - The ratings factor in the heathy financial flexibility of HMEL, reflected in its ability to refinance its term loan obligations.
+Healthy financial flexibility - The rating factors in the heathy financial flexibility of HMEL, reflected in its ability to refinance its term loan obligations.
+Further, the company has demonstrated some deleveraging of the balance sheet owing to healthy accruals.
 The term debt repayments will remain low for FY2024, with a gradual increase, going forward.